Just so you know, this information applies within Australia ONLY.

 The customer will select one of your packages, enter their location and the date they would like the task carried out and hit 'Request to book'.
 The customer also has the option to include a private message to you.

-You will receive an email to your inbox, push notification in the mobile app and an SMS.
+You will receive an email in your inbox, a push notification in the mobile app and an SMS.
 Click on the notification or head to the ‘Booking requests’ tab in the ‘My Tasks’ section of Airtasker to find the booking request.

 Tip: To ensure you don’t miss booking request notifications, go to your notification settings and make sure that the ‘Email’, ‘SMS’ and ‘Push’ boxes are ticked for ‘Task updates’.